xinntao/Real-ESRGAN/docs/anime_video_model.md

       - [Step 3: Merge the enhanced frames back into a video](#step-3-merge-the-enhanced-frames-back-into-a-video)
   - [More Demos](#more-demos)

-The following are some demos.
+The following are some demos (best view in the full screen mode).

 https://user-images.githubusercontent.com/17445847/145706977-98bc64a4-af27-481c-8abe-c475e15db7ff.MP4